 Alzheimer's Disease: A form of organic dementia resulting in premature mental deterioration, first described in 1906 by German neurologist, Alois Alzheimer.
-In California, as well as most of the rest of the United States, Alzheimer's Disease is considered a cognitive impairment, thus triggering benefits under long term care insurance policy.
+Alzheimer's disease is considered a cognitive impairment, thus triggering benefits under long-term care insurance policies.

-Assignment: An arrangement whereby a physician or medical supplier agrees to accept the amount approved by Medicare as full payment for services and supplies under Part B. Medicare usually pays 80% of the approved amount directly to the physician or supplier after the beneficiary meets the annual Part B deductible of $100.
+Assignment: An arrangement whereby a physician or medical supplier agrees to accept the amount approved by Medicare as full payment for services and supplies under Part B. Medicare usually pays 80% of the approved amount directly to the physician or supplier after the beneficiary meets the annual Part B deductible.
 The beneficiary pays the other 20 percent.

 Assisted Living: A non-medical institution providing room, board, laundry, some form of personal care and usually recreational and social services.
-Licensed by state departments of social services, these facilities exist under several names including domiciliary care facility,, sheltered house, board and care, community based residential care facilities and alternate care facilities.
+While anyone needing these services can access them, they are typically used by senior citizens.
+Licensed by state departments of social services, these facilities exist under several names, including domiciliary care facility, sheltered house, board and care, community-based residential care facilities and alternate care facilities.

-ASO: A type of contract with an insurance company or a third party administrator that provides an employer with administrative service.
+ASO: A type of contract with an insurance company or a third-party administrator that provides an employer with Administrative Services Only (ASO).
 It can include coverage for a certain amount of claims risk.
 The usual administrative expenses include claims processing, plan design advice and printing benefit booklets.
 Large employers who can afford the risk of providing insurance protection with their own money usually enter into these contracts.

-Balance Billing: Specific deductible is the point at which the stop-loss insurance carrier begins to reimburse the employer based upon the individual's total of claims paid within a policy year.
-Also, the practice of medical care providers (such as doctors, hospital, or other medical practitioner) billing the insurer for full costs, then billing the insured for the portion of the bill which was not paid.
-Many Managed Care plans prohibit the use of balanced billing and may use sanctions against providers who balance the bill.
+Balance Billing: The practice of medical care providers (such as doctors, hospital, or other medical practitioner) billing the insurer for full costs, then billing the insured (patient) for the portion of the bill that was not paid by the insurer.
+Many health plans prohibit the use of balance billing and may use sanctions against providers who balance bill.

-Benefit Period: A benefit period is a way of measuring a beneficiary's use of hospital and skilled nursing facility services covered by Medicare.
-A benefit period begins the day the beneficiary is hospitalized.
+Benefit Period: A benefit period is a way of measuring a beneficiary's use of hospital and skilled nursing facility (SNF) services covered by Original Medicare.
+A benefit period begins the day the beneficiary is admitted as an inpatient in a hospital or SNF.
 It ends after the beneficiary has been out of the hospital or other facility that primarily provides skilled nursing for rehabilitation services (or, if in the latter type of facility, has not received skilled care there) for 60 days in a row.
-If the beneficiary is hospitalized after 60 days, a new benefit begins period begins, most Medicare Part A benefits are renewed, and the beneficiary must pay a new impatient hospital deductible.
+If the beneficiary is hospitalized after 60 days, a new benefit period begins, most Medicare Part A benefits are renewed, and the beneficiary must pay a new inpatient hospital deductible.
 There is no limit to the number of benefit periods a beneficiary can have.

 Cafeteria Plan: A plan which offers a choice between two or more benefits, or a choice between cash and one or more qualified benefits, and which complies with Section 125 of the Internal Revenue Code.
 (Also known as flexible benefit plans or "flex" plans).